uneebhassan/Assignment6_NNTI/README.md

 ## Connecting to the cluster

+To connect to the cluster you need to be in the university's network.
+If you are at home you can use the [VPN](https://www.hiz-saarland.de/dienste/vpn/).

 ### Standard SSH Connection
 To initiate a connection with the cluster, execute the following SSH command, substituting `<username>` with your specific username: